 Status of Stocks 2022

-The annual Status of Stocks report highlights our work with partners toward the goal of maximizing fishing opportunities while ensuring the sustainability of fisheries and fishing communities that support the American economy.
+The annual Status of Stocks report highlights our work with partners to ensure the sustainability of fisheries and fishing communities while maximizing fishing opportunities.

 NOAA Fisheries is pleased to present the 2022 Report to Congress on the Status of U.S. Fisheries.
 This report highlights the achievements of NOAA Fisheries, the eight Regional Fishery Management Councils, and our other partners.
 In 2022, the number of stocks on the overfishing list decreased slightly, the number of overfished stocks also slightly decreased, and two stocks were rebuilt.
 We continue to implement management measures that will end overfishing, rebuild overfished stocks, and sustain our fisheries for future generations.
 Sound science, an increasing focus on climate-informed management, effective enforcement, meaningful partnerships, and public engagement drive our success in managing the most sustainable fisheries in the world.